johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

 # Hard drive games

 Hard drive installed games are the easiest to deal with.
-First of all, they load much faster than floppy games and you don't need swap disks.
+First of all, they load much faster than floppy games and you don't need to swap disks.
 Secondly, most of these games can save your progress to the hard drive, so you don't need to deal with save disks.

 Most of the big multi-disk adventure games and RPGs, especially the ones developed by American studios, are hard drive installable.
-Then a good number of games that don't have official HD-installers can be still run cleanly from a hard drive by employing a few simple tricks.
+Then a good number of games that don't have official hard drive installers can be still run cleanly from a hard drive by employing a few simple tricks.
 It's important to note that none of these tricks involve modifying the game's executable or data files---such hacks are not allowed in RML Amiga.

 <figure markdown="span">